SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 simple -- like sharing blood -- but willing participants must want it to happen).
 For an extra rank in this Disadvantage, the character is bound both mentally and physically to another, and loses from both sets of attributes if separated.
-For the separation to equally affect the “host,” he must also have this version of the Achilles’ Heel Disadvantage.
+For the separation to equally affect the "host," he must also have this version of the Achilles’ Heel Disadvantage.

 Restrictions/Notes: Additional ranks of the Achilles’ Heel Disadvantage